-We are extremely proud of the recent research and accomplishments by our faculty and former students.
+We are extremely proud of the recent accomplishments by our faculty and former students.

 In 2014, School of Social Work alumna and professor Dr. Ruby Gourdine, was selected as one of the 30 Most Influential Social Workers Alive Today by the Social Work Degree Guide.
 Selection was based on merit, scholastic study, and political activism.